edge-cloud/www.edge-cloud.net/_posts/2014-06-02-monitoring-ipv6-websites-via-thousandeyes.md

   </p>
 </div>

-While it&#8217;s great to see that ThousandEyes supports IPv6 at all, there are some limitations.
+While it's great to see that ThousandEyes supports IPv6 at all, there are some limitations.
 On an IPv4/IPv6 dualstack host you unfortunately have to choose between running the agent either against an IPv4 or IPv6 address.
 Right now it is not possible to chose both at the same time.
 It would make more sense if this was possible along with specifying via the test which protocol to use.
-This way ThousandEyes doesn&#8217;t provide the capability to easily compare IPv4 vs. IPv6 traffic out of the box.
+This way ThousandEyes doesn't provide the capability to easily compare IPv4 vs. IPv6 traffic out of the box.

 Instead I had to simulate such a setup by using two agents, one for IPv4 and one for IPv6.
 Adding more agents would break this model and makes things hard to read and understand.

 Also it is currently not possible to install more than one agent on a Linux host requiring separate hosts for the IPv4 and IPv6 agents.
 But thanks to <a href="https://www.docker.com/" target="_blank">Docker</a> I was able to deploy one agent against the IPv6 address and one agent inside a Docker container against an IPv4 address on the same host.
 The two agents that you therefore see in Figure 2 are actually both running on the same host.
 With this I could go on with my initially intended use case.

-I&#8217;m confident that these minor shortcomings will be fixed over time as more and more Enterprise and SaaS provider customers adopt this tool.
+I'm confident that these minor shortcomings will be fixed over time as more and more Enterprise and SaaS provider customers adopt this tool.

 ### Defining Tests

 You can define four kinds of tests within ThousandEyes.
 Depending on which test you select, sub-tests are either automatically created or can be created on demand.
-The example in Figure 3 shows a &#8220;HTTP Server Only&#8221; test which probes the URL of this blog site with a given interval.
+The example in Figure 3 shows a "HTTP Server Only" test which probes the URL of this blog site with a given interval.
 This test will provide you with web site specific metrics around Availability, Response Time and Fetch Time.
 More advanced Web tests are possible, but I will not cover them here.

-With the tick box &#8220;Enable network measurements&#8221; you activate a so-called network test against the same hostname and port that gives insight into end-to-end metrics like Latency, Packet Loss or Jitter.
+With the tick box "Enable network measurements" you activate a so-called network test against the same hostname and port that gives insight into end-to-end metrics like Latency, Packet Loss or Jitter.
 Also tests for providing information around Bandwidth and MTU &#8211; important for discovering problematic tunnels &#8211; can be added.
 A network test can also be configured manually.

 A network test will also automatically create a BGP test against the IPv4 and/or IPv6 prefix that the hostname resolves to.
 More about this later on.